Dot Probe Task

 The Dot-Probe Task (DPT) is a classic computerized cognitive-behavioral paradigm used to measure (implicit) attentional bias— the tendency of our attention to be automatically drawn toward (or away from) certain types of stimuli, such as threatening or emotional information.

-The task was first developed by Colin MacLeod and colleagues to investigate attentional bias towards threats in people suffering from anxiety.
+The task was first developed by Colin MacLeod and colleagues in 1986 to investigate attentional bias towards threats in people suffering from anxiety.

 Dot Probe tasks combine a stimulus-pair presentation task with a simple categorization task of a probe that is presented in the location of one of the two presented stimuli.
 For example, MacLeod and colleagues presented pairs of words consisting of one threat word (e.g. DANGER) and one length-matched neutral word (e.g.LEAGUE) on top of each other in the middle of the screen for a short period of time.
 Once the word pair was erased, one of two probe stimuli (E or I) was presented in one of the word locations and participants had to categorize the probe as fast as possible by pressing the 'E' or the 'I' key on the keyboard.
 It is hypothesized that probes that are presented in the location of words that seize one's attention are detected and categorized faster than probes that replace attention-neutral information.